jamesmcm/jamesmcm.github.io/content/blog/2025-06-08-claude-data-engineer/index.md

 +++
-title = "Would you hire Claude as a Data Engineer?" date = 2025-06-08
+title = "I made an AI Agent take an old Data Engineering test - it scored 92%!" date = 2025-06-12
 [taxonomies]
 categories = ["AI"]
 +++

 In this post we will use agentic AI (with Cursor and Claude 4 Sonnet) with two MCP servers to complete an old Data Engineering take-home assignment.
+It's time to put Claude to the test!

 The Docker environment and notebook used is available in my [dataeng_assessment_mcp repo](https://github.com/jamesmcm/dataeng_assessment_mcp).